arty-arty/Suitable/readme.md

 3. Click action on your NFT.

 What is more fascinating.
 Suitable is all about sharing and caring.
 Once you are ready to give away objects to family and friends.
 Just send it to your children or parents.
 No need to explain how it works.
 One tap.
 All the rights for action are bound to the asset.
 User needs one tap to act.
+One tap to spread the vibe of web3.
+Spreading it from friend to friend to billions.